s-nix/PSImmyBot/README.md

 1. `Connect-ImmyApi` to authenticate against Azure and persist the token/config.
 2. Run any of the cmdlets to interrogate ImmyBot resources.
-3. Use `Disconnect-Api` to clear cached tokens if switching tenants.
+3. Use `Disconnect-ImmyApi` to clear cached tokens if switching tenants.

 Example: retrieving computers with optional filters.